AttuneIntelligence/ai-builder/README.md

 ### Features

-Open Source Inference Guide
+- **Open Source Inference Guide**
   : Complete tutorial with source code for building your own inference pipeline with open source instruction-following LLMs.

-Runpod Server Templates
+- **Runpod Server Templates**
-: One-Click-Templates for deploying and configuring open source LLMs on <a href="https://runpod.io?ref=zdeyr0zx" target="_blank">Runpod</a> GPUs.
+  : One-Click-Templates for deploying and configuring open source LLMs on [Runpod](https://runpod.io?ref=zdeyr0zx) GPUs.

-Multimodal AI Vision
+- **Multimodal AI Vision**
   : Server templates and inference scripts for working with multimodal LLMs and integrating AI vision into your processes.

-Function Calling
+- **Function Calling**
   : Learn to build agential software architectures that can take actions with GPT-4 **OR** Attune Engineering's custom fine-tuned function calling models.

-Complete DevOps Solutions
+- **Complete DevOps Solutions**
-: Manage all developmebt and production environments for your AI systems with our curated Docker contianers and Github workflows for building with AI.
+  : Manage all development and production environments for your AI systems with our curated Docker containers and Github workflows for building with AI.

 ### One-Click-Templates for API Server Deployment